Tungku Beach

-Tungku Beach (Pantai Tungku) is a Brunei Investment Agency (BIA) owned beach in Kampong Tungku, Berakas 'A', Brunei-Muara, Brunei.
+Tungku Beach (Pantai Tungku) is a Brunei Investment Agency (BIA) owned beach in Kampong Tungku, Gadong 'A', Brunei-Muara, Brunei.
 The beach is known for fishing, picnicking and view of sunsets over the South China Sea.
 The beach sits at an altitude of 76 m.

 In 1992, it was reported that the beach had severe sand erosion.
-On February 24, 2013, a beach cleaning campaign was hosted by the Ministry of Development's Lands Department.
+On 24 February 2013, a beach cleaning campaign was hosted by the Ministry of Development's Lands Department.